arrfour/another-matrix/README.md

 # Matrix Rain Effect

+> "And I urge you to please notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.'" — Kurt Vonnegut

 A browser-based visual effect inspired by the iconic "digital rain" from The Matrix.
 Features cascading characters with fully customizable fonts, sizes, density, and color themes.

 ## Features